Battle of Quebec (1690): Arrival of Phips

-The New Englander told them they had one hour to comply, and then pulled out his watch.
-The proud and temperamental Frontenac was so enraged that he wanted to have the envoy hanged before the full view of the English fleet, and it was only because of the Bishop of Quebec, François de Laval, that he was calmed.
+Savage told the French they had one hour to comply and pulled out his watch.
+The proud and temperamental Frontenac was so enraged that he wanted to have Savage hanged in full view of Phips' fleet and was only calmed via the intervention of the Bishop of Quebec François de Laval.
 Asked for a written response, Frontenac shot back:

-"I have no reply to make to your general other than from the mouth of my cannons and muskets."
-Frontenac rebuffs Savage.
-Watercolour on commercial board.

 Non, je n'ai point de réponse à faire à votre général que par la bouche de mes canons et de mes mousquets.

-(I have no reply to make to your general other than from the mouths of my cannons and muskets.)
+(No, I have no answer to give your general except through the mouths of my cannons and muskets.)

 Savage accepted his blindfold with relief and was led back to his ship.
 Phips's council of war was extremely vexed by the reply, having expected to fall upon a defenceless and panicked city.
-That evening, drums and fifes were heard approaching Quebec City, followed by heavy cheering from the town: Louis-Hector de Callière had arrived with the remaining Montreal militia, giving Frontenac numerical parity with the New Englanders.
+That evening, drums and fifes were heard approaching Quebec City, followed by heavy cheering from the town: Louis-Hector de Callière had arrived with the remaining Montreal militia, giving Frontenac numerical parity with the invaders.